 Chef Sicily has always been fascinated by how food and people intersect and how meals turn into a tradition.

-Sicily became a successful actress on a primetime family comedy.
+Sicily became a successful actress as "Young Aisha" on the Mighty Morphin Power Rangers and on the primetime family comedy, "One On One" as Spirit.
 But for Sicily, the Hollywood afterparties and award shows were less about networking and more about watching chefs prepare food for party-goers.
 “I would just wish I could cook for those people,” she remembers.
 She followed that desire and enrolled in Le Cordon Bleu’s culinary arts program.
 After graduating she started an internship at the Los Angeles Times’ test kitchen, testing recipes for the newspaper then went on to work at other food businesses before working on a successful dessert food truck.
 After becoming a mother, Sicily decided to look into her family’s history and the dishes she remembered from her childhood.
 Her great-great-great-grandfather Roe Duncan, a slave who cooked for a white family in Tennessee in the 1800s.
 Roe and his wife Alice passed down their recipes to their 8 daughters and they passed those recipes down and so on and so on until they reached Sicily.
 Where she and her mother co-founded Pinky & Red’s as part of La Cocina’s incubator program.
 Chef Sicily wants to create a food space that fosters a space for the black community to come together to enjoy one another’s company over dishes that are an ode to her ancestry, an edible piece of culture deeply tied to place and family.

 No spam ever!
 We promise. :)